Last Minute Questions:

 AVERAGE DRIVING TIMES to the KMH HELICOPTER STAGING/MEETING SPOT:

-We do have a good ski out option which can be done under most conditions and takes an average of 4 hours, and is a viable option if you need to catch a plane on Sunday PM or Monday.
+Depending on Avalanche hazard.
+We do have a ski out option which can be done under most conditions and takes an average of 4-5 ? hours, and is a viable option if you need to catch a plane on Sunday .

 PACKING:

-Food and fluids should be packed in small cardboard boxes and taped closed.
-(You can find these usually at liquor stores) .
+- Plastic totes are best , but Food and fluids can be packed in small cardboard boxes and taped closed.
+(You can usually find these at liquor stores) .

 The KMH personnel will deal with all the helicopter logistics, loading and unloading.

-You will be given a helicopter safety briefing once all the gear is organized.
+You will be given a helicopter safety briefing by the Pilot once all the gear is organized.